Skip to content

 TypeDescription

-presetA bundled policy that combines one or more detection families — PII, content moderation, prompt-shield, and similar checks.
+presetA bundled policy combining detection families: PII, word filter, content moderation, and prompt shield.

-customAn LLM-based evaluation driven by your own prompt and rules.
+customAn LLM-based evaluation driven by your own rule text.
+Requires a model.

 Actions